pulumi/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/export-outputs/index.md

 dev*   3 minutes ago  0               https://app.pulumi.com/spara/my-first-app/dev
 ```

 We currently only have one stack.
-Let's add a new one!
+Let's add a new one with the `pulumi stack
+init` command:

 ```bash
 pulumi stack init prod
 ```

-Now we have created a pulumi `prod` stack, let's try rerun our `pulumi up`:
+Now we have created a pulumi `prod` stack, and we've automatically been switched
+over to that stack with the CLI.
+If you were to attempt to rerun `pulumi up`,
+however, you'll get this error message:

 ```
 Diagnostics: